 The Group has an outsourcing policy that governs all Group outsourcing arrangements.
 This policy defines what constitutes an outsourcing arrangement and sets out the protocol and criteria for approval of the same.
 The purpose of the policy is: (i) to bring appropriate focus to internal functions that have been outsourced by any Group company to service providers; (ii) to ensure that there is oversight and clear accountability for all outsourcing arrangements as if these functions were performed internally and subject to the Group's own standards of governance and internal controls; and (iii) to ensure that all Group outsourcing arrangements are in the best interest of the Group and its stakeholders.
-All material outsourcing arrangements are reviewed and approved by the Board.
+All material outsourcing arrangements are reviewed and approved by the Audit Committee and the Board.
 Key outsourcing arrangements are as follows:

 - IT software development and management;

-- Investment management;
+- Pension administration services;

-- Actuarial services; and
+- · Actuarial services; and

 - Payroll.

-- ii.
+ii.
 A description of insurance group's material intra-group outsourcing

-The Group provides resources and services to entities within the Group through the use of service level agreements to address material intra-group outsourcing arrangements.
-These service level agreements come under the same Outsourcing policy as external arrangements and are also reviewed by the Audit Committee of the Board of Directors.
+The Group provides resources and services to entities within the Group through the use of service level agreements to sufficiently document material intra-group outsourcing arrangements.
+These service level agreements fall under the same Outsourcing policy as external arrangements and are also reviewed and approved by the Audit Committee of the Board of Directors.
 The services that are provided under these agreements include: IT, Compliance, ERM, Reinsurance and Legal.
-The nature of each agreement varies based on the nature, scale and complexity of each operation in which it is intended to apply to.
+The nature of each agreement varies based on the nature, scale and complexity of each operation to which it is intended to apply.